Lorriu/java-api-assessment/README2.md

 # **Cocktail API**

 ## **Introduction**
-The initial repository (cocktailapi) was created using SpringBoot.
-I then imported it into VS Code to create the API.

-I was tasked with creating an API that includes
+I was tasked with creating an API that includes:

 1. At least one algorithm